KoolPal/woocommerce-email-testing/readme.md

 ![Test Email Preview](https://s3.amazonaws.com/images.themes.email/wc-email-testing/screenshot-3.png)
 ![Test Email in Gmail](https://s3.amazonaws.com/images.themes.email/wc-email-testing/screenshot-4.png)

-## Changelog
-All notable changes to this project will be documented in this file.
+## How to Release an Update
+- Change the version number in the JSON file and make sure that download_url points to the latest version.
+- Update the other fields if necessary.

 Don't forget to change version number in:
 - plugin.php
 - update.json & GitHub.com release (for automatic updates)

-How to Release an Update:
-- Change the version number in the JSON file and make sure that download_url points to the latest version.
-- Update the other fields if necessary.
+## Changelog
+All notable changes to this project will be documented in this file.

 ### [Unreleased]
 - prefix is missing in customers invoice.